hamptonpieryc/website/content/docs/club-rules.md

 as a visitor in accordance with Rule 16.

-**4.16** All members, including social members, are permitted to use the Club’s facilities for any club approved non-powered craft at their own risk at any tme.
+**4.16** All members, including social members, are permitted to use the Club’s facilities for any club approved non-powered craft at their own risk at any time.
 This includes paddle boards, kayaks and canoes.
 Users of non-powered craft agree to give priority to sailors during scheduled sailing activities.
 The Club can only provide storage for dinghies.
 The Club reserves the right to forbid certain types of non-powered craft.